The Dedham Vale & Stour Valley Forum 2022

 The Dedham Vale AONB and Stour Valley Forum is an annual event where anyone with an interest and passion for conserving and enhancing the Dedham Vale Area of Outstanding Natural Beauty & Stour Valley can come together to discuss a range of issues affecting the area.

-Our theme for 2022 is: Climate Change: What might it mean for the Dedham Vale and Stour Valley?
+Our theme for 2022 was: Climate Change: What might it mean for the Dedham Vale and Stour Valley?

-The event will once again be held virtually online, but in the days following the Forum there will be additional in-person site visits events for anyone who is interested in seeing work out in the field.
+The event was held virtually online, but in the days following the Forum there will be additional in-person site visits events for anyone who is interested in seeing work out in the field.

 Programme of events